Evaluating Regular Path Queries on Compressed Adjacency Matrices: Experimental Results

 \section{Experimental Results}

-We implemented our scheme in C++11 and ran our experiments on an Intel(R) Xeon(R) CPU E5-2630 at 2.30GHz, with 6 cores, 15 MB of cache, and 384 GB of RAM.
+We implemented our scheme in C/C++11 and ran our experiments on an Intel(R) Xeon(R) CPU E5-2630 at 2.30GHz, with 6 cores containing 24 processors in total, 15 MB of cache, and 384 GB of RAM.
 We compiled using \texttt{g++} with flags \texttt{-std=c++11}, \texttt{-O3}, and \texttt{-msse4.2}.
+We measure elapsed times.